bakatrouble/pytgvoip/README.md

 # pylibtgvoip
+[Join community](https://t.me/pylibtgvoip) if you need help or wish to contribute

 ## Installation
-Requires libssl and libopus installed
+Requires cmake, libssl and libopus installed

 ### Windows
 Not working on Windows right now, help needed